digitalstuart/reflections-jewellery/README.md

 Anyone starting up a small business needs to think about getting themselves a website as quickly as possible, so the purpose of this project is to create the initial online presence for Reflections Jewellery.

-A scrolling 'single page' approach (similar to the simplicity and style of the whiskey walkthrough project we have previously completed on the course) seems like a very good fit.
+A scrolling 'single page' approach, with simplicity yet style, seems like a very good fit.

 The business does not have many products to showcase yet, nor is there a significant amount of information to present.
 Therefore a landing page with a call to action, a contact form, some 'About' information, product photos and social media links feels ideal.